ejboettcher/gemcityML-No-CodeAI/talk/_markdown/slide_deck.md

 - We are all learners and we are all teachers.
     - please, ask and give help as needed
 - Everyone here is valued and respected
+- Got Stuck:
-- Got Stuck: Break it up and try again
+   - Break it up and try again
-- This is an intro (e.g. Taste of technical skills)
+- This is an intro (e.g. Taste / sample of a technical skills)
    - Want to build a more powerful app or dig deeper
         - Go to [Tensorflow website](https://codelabs.developers.google.com/tensorflowjs-transfer-learning-teachable-machine#0)